Cloud-Hacks/cloudHacks_resource_mgmt/README.md

 # Resource-Mgmt-APIService

 ## Inspiration
-Inspired by CIVO kubernetes and CI/CD pipelines using Devtron tool
+Inspired by CIVO kubernetes and CI/CD pipelines using Devtron OS tool

 ## What it does
 Our API enables you to make use of managing and accessing your resources for storing PDF, TXT files and images [Blogs]